Training for Starting Your Own Business

 Operational Plan –all day-to-day operations of the business.

 Firstly you should include, Production or Service Delivery; Quality Control; Inventory; Suppliers; Credit policies; Legal environment; and location.

 Secondly Structure – Provide a list of the people involved experience and their roles in the business use an organization chart.
 Also, include any third party advisors and non-executive directors.

 5 / Financial Plan

-Be realistic but stretch your projections, budgets and goals that are unique to each business.
+Above all, be realistic but stretch your projections, budgets, and goals that are unique to each business.
 Explain your assumptions on which you based your forecasts.
 Every good Financial Plan will include:

 - Profit & Loss Projections

 - Cash Flow Statement & Forecast

 - Breakeven Analysis – a cornerstone of your business.